ApolloTang/mynote--bash-scripting/contents/redirect--stdin-stdout-stderr/README.md

 ## Meaning of ampersand (&):

-The following 4 lines are doing the name thing:
+The following 4 lines are doing the same thing:
 ```
 java -version 1>java_version.txt 2>java_version.txt  # success and error output to the same file
-java -version 1>java_version.txt 2>&1                # error output to the file where success output is store
+java -version 1>java_version.txt 2>&1                # error output to the file where success output is stored
 java -version &>java_version.txt                     # success and error output to the same file
 ```